AlexGoncalvesSilva/MetroidvaniaGame/README.md

 # 2pj_Unity2dgame
-My second game on Unity.
-Still in beta is another plataform game, wihout a name yet and inspired in Metroidvania.
+This was a game that i make during my vacation, it's a metroidvania game.
+Was the second game that i make on Unity.